dreighton90/windows-gpo-logging/README.md

 # Windows PowerShell & GPO Logging

+## 🧠 Executive Summary

-This project focuses on configuring Group Policy Objects (GPOs) and enabling PowerShell logging in a Windows Server environment.
-The goal was to improve visibility and auditing capabilities by implementing logging policies and verifying settings through remote virtual machines.
+This project simulates securing a Windows Server environment by enabling advanced PowerShell logging and configuring Group Policy Objects (GPOs).
+The goal was to enhance system visibility, enforce account lockout policies, and validate changes using remote Windows virtual machines.
+These configurations are foundational for detecting malicious activity and supporting compliance in enterprise networks.

 ---

+## ✅ Realism and Business Relevance

+- Mirrors real-world tasks performed by Blue Team analysts, system administrators, and compliance teams
+- Emphasizes endpoint visibility through script block and module logging
+- Supports audit-readiness by enforcing lockout thresholds and security baselines via GPO

+---

+## 🚀 Scalability Beyond Bootcamp

+This lab can be expanded by:
+- Forwarding logs to a centralized SIEM like Splunk or Wazuh
+- Automating policy deployment using PowerShell scripts
+- Creating alert rules based on logged suspicious activity

+---

-## 🛠️ Tools & Skills Practiced
+## 🛠️ Tools & Skills Demonstrated

 - Group Policy Management Console (GPMC)
-- PowerShell logging configuration (Module, Script Block, Transcription)
+- PowerShell logging configuration:
+  - Module Logging
+  - Script Block Logging
+  - Transcription Logging
-- Security policy hardening (Account lockout settings)
+- Account lockout policy tuning
+- Enumerating and reviewing Access Control Lists (ACLs)
-- Remote VM navigation and screenshot documentation
+- Remote VM configuration and system hardening

 ---

-## 📸 Screenshots
+## 📸 Key Screenshots

-- Navigating GPMC and enabling PowerShell policies
+- Configuring PowerShell logging via GPMC
-- Viewing applied Group Policy Objects
+- Verifying Group Policy application and Resultant Set of Policy (RSOP)
-- Configuring Account Lockout Policies
-- Scripting enumeration of access control lists (ACLs)
+- Applying account lockout threshold and duration
+- Scripted ACL enumeration for visibility into permission sets

 ---

 ## 💡 What I Learned

-- How to secure a Windows domain environment using GPOs
+- How to improve detection coverage through native Windows logging
-- Where to enable different PowerShell logging features
-- How script execution visibility enhances threat detection
+- The role of GPOs in enforcing organization-wide security standards
+- How to validate and troubleshoot group policy deployment across systems
-- The value of auditing and maintaining GPO consistency
+- Practical understanding of PowerShell auditing in Active Directory environments

+---

+## ⚠️ Legal Disclaimer

+This project was performed in a fully isolated, virtualized lab environment.
+No unauthorized access or interaction with production systems occurred.
+Content is provided strictly for educational and professional development purposes.